Stradivarius winds flower unheard

 “You are leading us back to our room.
 Were you surprised to see the Captain again, Mom?”

-“You know my mind and were quicker to expectations for the evening with your decision to wear that A-line skirt and … my ivory silk blouse.
+“You know my mind and, though you will need a wide-brimmed hat to save you from the aeolian sky, was quicker to expectations for the evening with your decision to wear that A-line skirt with … my ivory silk blouse.
 I would complain bitterly if it were just a tuxedo night.
-All you need is a small tilt hat to save you from the aeolian sky.
 This Roman air will also keep unpowdering us, so we should share to keep our clutch bags light.”

 “How are we going to keep the private focused?”